Xinyuan-LilyGO/T-Display-S3/lib/TFT_eSPI/README.md

 Anti-aliased fonts cannot be scaled with setTextSize so you need to create a font for each size you need.
 See examples.

-# 8 bit parallel support
+# 8-bit parallel support

-The common 8 bit "Mcufriend" shields are supported for the STM Nucleo 64/144 boards and ESP32 UNO style board.
-The STM32 "Blue/Black Pill" boards can also be used with 8 bit parallel displays.
+The common 8-bit "Mcufriend" shields are supported for the STM Nucleo 64/144 boards and ESP32 UNO style board.
+The STM32 "Blue/Black Pill" boards can also be used with 8-bit parallel displays.

 The ESP32 board I have been using for testing has the following pinout: